Superb Diamond Selection.

 What we need to look for once you have decided on the cut shape you prefer, is a nice example of the cut shape.
 There is a lot of variation within different cut shapes.
 This is part of the reason why the GIA does not give a cut grade for any shape except round.
 So for example, oval cut diamonds can be long and thin, or have a wider shape.
 Different shapes will be better for different ring designs, depending on your tastes.
 We are particularly careful when we select Princess cut diamonds.
 Princess cuts can be a bit off in their shape – not quite square looking.
 Once set into a ring, this amplifies the “not quite right” shape.

-“Cut” also refers to the faceting within the diamond.
-Each cut shape varies in the way the facets are cut.
-Some you may prefer over others, depending on what it is that you are trying to achieve.
+“Cut” also refers to how the facets are cut.
+Each cut shape varies in the way the facets are cut, so that different visual effects are achieved.
+Some cut shapes have many smaller facets, whilst others have fewer, larger facets.
+Some faceting styles you may prefer over others, depending on what it is that you are trying to achieve.

 For example, there are over 20 different types of “Cushion” diamonds with only a few being specifically recognised as a cut type in their own right.
 There are also many differing variations to the “emerald cut” resulting in varying length x widths and facet sizes.
 The cut can make diamonds look different to the eye, even if they are equal in the grades in other areas.